 Tony Petelos – Past Commissioner of Alabama Department of Human Resources, two term Mayor of Hoover, former County Manager and CEO of Jefferson County.
 Tony has 34 years’ experience in public service and is one of central Alabama’s longest serving officials.

 Patti Smith – Former Shelby County Family Court Judge and Alabama Supreme Court Associate Justice.
-She served on the Juvenile Court bench for 25 years and created the Alabama Developing Youth (DAY) Program and The Friends of the Court/Court Appointed Social Advocates Program.
+She served on the Juvenile Court bench for 25 years and worked with the Board of Education to develop the Alabama Developing Youth (DAY) Program and The Friends of the Court/Court Appointed Social Advocates Program.
 Patti also chaired Shelby County’s first Children’s Policy Council.

 Dr. Jim Wright – Executive Director Emeritus of Childhaven, Inc. with a 27-year term.
 He served on boards of Cullman City Schools Foundation, Cullman Caring for Kids, and Family Life Missions.
 Jim was appointed to the Governor’s Data Oversight Committee for DHR and also served as president of Cullman County DHR Quality Assurance Committee.

-Lee Kinnebrew – Vice President at Barber Companies, former director of Cornerstone inner city school in Birmingham and of The Kings Ranch shelter and services for abandoned, neglected and abused youth.
+Lee Kinnebrew – Vice President at Barber Companies, former director of Cornerstone Schools of Alabama which are private inner-city schools offering tuition assistance to low-income families, and of The Kings Ranch shelter and services for abandoned, neglected and abused youth.